dylan-foundry/dylanfoundry.org/content/2014-07-http-and-stream-processing.rst

 request is available at once or that it is okay to perform a blocking read request.

-Reviewing the code for ``read-request`` from above, we can see that the way that it is written now does not support such a thing:
+Reviewing the code for ``read-request``, we can see that the way that it is written now does not support non-blocking reads:

 .. code-block:: dylan